Renewalists believe that Satan is real and attacks people, but in Christ they can have victory over the evil spirit being.

 How you can grow in Christ is not to obsess over the spirit world or be frightened of Satan and his demons.
 You can have victory over them in every moment of every day.

 The best way is to follow Jesus’s example, when he was attacked (Matt.
 4:1-11; Luke 4:1-13).
 He used Scripture.
 When I was attacked, I did not rebuke Satan at every minute, though sometimes I did have to rebuke a spirit.
 The real victory came when I submitted to God (Jas.
 4:7) and quoted Eph.
 6:16, which speaks of a shield of faith that quenches the fiery arrows of the enemy.
 So every day I quote it and pray like this: “Lord, today I lift up over my mind a shield of faith, which quenches the fiery arrows of the enemy.”
 Then I may tack on “particularly against spirits of despair, anxiety, discouragement, fear” (and other things).
 And it works!
-The Satanic influence on my mind is minimal or nonexistent.
+The Satanic influence on my mind is minimal, barely felt in rare instances.
+You cannot fight Satan by natural methods, like intellectualizing the thoughts you have.
+Fight like Jesus!
+Use Scripture and submit to God’s will.

 Also praying in the Spirit—prayer language or prayer languages (formerly and archaically called “tongues”)—is also effective.
 It builds up one’s spirit, which in turn builds up one’s faith (1 Cor.
 14:2-5).